kristinemlarson/gnssrefl/docs/pages/README_dailyavg.md

 I hope this module is helpful for you.
 If it is not, there is certainly nothing wrong with doing your own QC using another software tool such as Matlab.

+There is a [use case for this site](https://gnssrefl.readthedocs.io/en/latest/use_cases/use_mchn.html) that was done a very long time ago.
+But in general I think it is consistent with what is shown here.